Rodney Ellis: Controversies

 Ellis sought and was given permission by the Harris County Commissioner's Court to display fourteen pieces of African art beginning in 2018.
 His precinct later accepted more than 1,400 pieces of art, few of which have ever been shown publicly.
-The Houston Chronicle reported, "Ellis long has had an interest in celebrating African-American history and culture.
-He was instrumental in creating a memorial in downtown Houston for four lynching victims and supported the creation of a board to advise the county on how to preserve black heritage.
-He also has tapped his campaign account to purchase African art to display, an unusual though permissible use of political donations under Texas law."
-Ellis' spokesperson said “The art is part of a broader public art program that has already brought art into Precinct 1 communities.”
 The art has been stored free of charge at a county facility.
 The agreement to store the art was between Harris County and African Art Global, a business where Ellis's sister serves as a board member.
 The federal government and the Harris County District Attorney's Office have investigated the storage of this art.
-Ellis has control over the budget of the Harris County District Attorney's Office, one of the agencies investigating him.
+Ellis is one of five Commissioners Court members who votes on the annual budget of the Harris County District Attorney's Office, one of the agencies initially investigating him over the incident.
 The ownership of the art is unclear, although the agreement regarding the storage of the art is an issue which "keeps [him] up at night" according to an e-mail Ellis sent to his staff.
 Ellis has paid $213,000 of his campaign funds for legal services to provide advice regarding this issue, including to notable criminal defense lawyer Rusty Hardin.
 On February 28, 2020, a local news station published surveillance video it had obtained from the storage facility depicting Ellis providing a tour of the African art to parties unknown.